Kkubeck/fallout_card-reader/README.md

 ### Decisions
 1. Keep it pythonic
 2. Since final product will be deployed to Jetson Nano use cloud-based solution when possible
+3. Test device switching in openCV with USB.
+Set camera_index = 1 for connected usb device